RSalaam/RSalaam/README.md

 Hello!
 I'm excited that anyone may read this.
 Welcome!

-- 🔭 I've completed Fullstack Academy's full-time coding bootcamp, and I'm so excited to have a career in software engineering
+- 🔭 I'm currently a full stack software engineer at Calendly
-- 🌱 I’m currently learning JavaScript, React (including React Native and React Hooks), and algorithms
+- 🌱 I’m continuing to build my skills with JavaScript and React, and am learning Ruby and RoR
 - 👯 I’m looking to collaborate on anything creative and interesting
 - 🤔 I’m looking for help with the job hunt!
 - 💬 Ask me about anything.
 Cliche, but true.